Open-Models-Startup/docs-vite/docs/platform/newsroom/turbo-package-manager.md

 <span id="turbo-sh-install-scripts"></span>

 Turbo **does not run install scripts** for your dependencies.
-This increases the security of the installation process, and prevents the spurious errors arising from the differences between the underlying platform (NEWSROOM) and a local environment.
+This increases the security of the installation process, and prevents the spurious errors arising from the differences between the underlying platform (NEWS) and a local environment.

 One of the main use cases of install scripts is driving the compilation of native add-ons.
 We instead favor usage of [WebAssembly polyfills](#webassembly-polyfills).